mozilla/mdn-tests/README.md

 Running Tests
 -------------

+### Submodules
+Before you start, be sure to get the git submodules:

+    git submodule update --init

 ### Python
 Before you will be able to run these tests you will need to have Python 2.6 installed.